jpsecher/vsphere-nuc/packer/esxi/readme.md

 To avoid the username/password access, SSH into the host and add your public SSH key to `/etc/ssh/keys-root/authorized_keys`.

-### Create SSH key for host

-The host itself needs to be able to SSH into the guest (Ubuntu Server), so you need to generate an SSH key on the host:

-    [root@esxi:~] /usr/lib/vmware/openssh/bin/ssh-keygen

-with no password in the default location (`/.ssh/id_rsa`).

 ### Opening ports for VNC

 The firewall on the ESXi host will by default filter out the VNC range TCP 5900-5911 that Packer uses.
 You can see what is enabled by SSHing into the host and [run](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-7A8BEFC8-BF86-49B5-AE2D-E400AAD81BA3.html)